 - I think that people are relying a little too much right now on the idea that the cyber-network is going to be here forever.
 When they don’t make a hardcopy of something, they really think that nobody’s ever going to pull the plug and that there could ever be a day when the country is in chaos — a million little nations [with] no electric grid.
 If there’s no electric grid, how can there be a cyber-grid?
 I think that’s a big drawback.

 - You have an obligation to your work to get it out.
 It’s like you have to kick your kids out the door; it’s the same thing.

-Diane di Prima is an American poet associated with the Beat movement.
-She has published more than 40 books.
+Diane di Prima was an American poet associated with the Beat movement.
+She published more than 40 books.
 Her poetry collections include This Kind of Bird Flies Backwards and Pieces of a Song: Selected Poems.
-She is the author of the semi-autobiographical Memoirs of a Beatnik and the memoir Recollections of My Life as a Woman: The New York Years.
+She was the author of the semi-autobiographical Memoirs of a Beatnik and the memoir Recollections of My Life as a Woman: The New York Years.

 Onehandclapping, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

 Please click here for our Literary Birthday Calendar